 A Cloudflare web scraper is any scraper tool or setup designed to extract data from sites protected by Cloudflare’s anti‑bot measures.

-Normal scrapers fail because Cloudflare’s defenses check browser behavior, fingerprinting, JavaScript runtime execution, cookies, and headers.
+Basic scrapers often fail because Cloudflare analyzes browser behavior, JavaScript execution, cookies, request headers, IP reputation, and network fingerprints.
 Primitive web scrapers that do not behave like a real browser are often flagged and blocked.

-A robust Cloudflare scraper mimics genuine browser requests (headers, TLS fingerprinting, JS execution) or uses an internal tool that handles the connection under the hood, like our HTML API.
+A robust Cloudflare scraper mimics genuine browser behavior through realistic headers, browser-grade TLS fingerprints, cookie handling, and JavaScript execution.
+It also might rely on a scraping API that manages these challenges under the hood, like our HTML API.
 It removes the most complicated parts of data collection, allowing you to focus on data analysis and its implementation for your use cases.
 For more information about similar obstacles, check out our blog on Web Scraping Challenges.

 Why Cloudflare Blocks Scrapers